kervi/doc/source/actions.rst

 -----------------

 This is a complete example that shows a gate controller that controls a motor and have two end stop switches.
+The end stops are linked to GPIO2 and GPIO3.

 There are to two actions move_gate and stop_gate these are linked to the "gate" panel on the app dashboard.
+The move_gate action is also linked GPIO4 and GPIO5.
+When GPIO4 is triggered the gate opens and closes when gpio5 is triggered.

 .. code:: python